 Both men were African-American.
-Among the injured were an African-American woman and one Hispanic woman.
+Also among the injured were an African-American woman and one Hispanic woman.

 Prior to Conditt’s death, authorities believed the bombings could be racially motivated.
 But police said Wednesday that Conditt did not mention anything in his video confession about terror or hate.

-"The most recent chain of events have brought some sense of closure that our beloved has received justice, and we are prayerful that we can now start to move forward with our lives," the statement obtained by CNN affiliate KEYE states.
+“The most recent chain of events have brought some sense of closure that our beloved has received justice, and we are prayerful that we can now start to move forward with our lives,” said the statement obtained by CNN affiliate KEYE.

 Federal agents searched Conditt’s home in Pflugerville for almost two days, cautiously removing explosive materials and looking for clues that could point to a reason for the bombings.

-Investigators found components for making similar bombs to the ones that exploded in the past few weeks, but no finished bombs were spotted, according to the Bureau of Alcohol, Tobacco, Firearms and Explosives.
+Investigators discovered components for making similar bombs to the ones that exploded in the past few weeks, but no finished bombs were found, according to the Bureau of Alcohol, Tobacco, Firearms and Explosives.

 The bombs had distinctive shrapnel inside.
 Some had “mousetrap” switches and others had “clothespin” switches, the source said.

-Two of Conditt's roommates were detained and questioned by police.
-One of them was released hours after Conditt's death, but the other was free to go until Thursday afternoon, police said.
+Two of Conditt’s roommates were detained and questioned by police.
+One of them was released hours after Conditt’s death, but the other was not free to go until the next afternoon, police said.

-They were not arrested, and neither roommate was publicly identified.
+They were not arrested, and neither roommate has been publicly identified.